ionos-enterprise/ionos-enterprise-sdk-nodejs/README.md

 ## Support

 You can find additional examples in the repository `examples` directory.
-If you find any issues, please let us know via the [DevOps Central community](https://devops.profitbricks.com) or [GitHub's issue system](https://github.com/profitbricks/profitbricks-sdk-nodejs/issues) and we'll check it out.
+If you find any issues, please let us know via the [DevOps Central community](https://devops.ionos.com) or [GitHub's issue system](https://github.com/ionos-enterprise/ionos-enterprise-sdk-nodejs/issues) and we'll check it out.

 ## Testing

 You can find a full list of tests inside the `test` directory.
-Before running the tests, install the package dependencies and export your ProfitBricks credentials.
+Before running the tests, install the package dependencies and export your Ionos Enterprise credentials.
 Note that the test user must have administrator privileges.

-    export PROFITBRICKS_USERNAME=username
+    export IONOS_USERNAME=username
-    export PROFITBRICKS_PASSWORD=password
+    export IONOS_PASSWORD=password

     npm install